eisental/RedstoneChips/circuitdocs/Print.md

 title: print
 ---

 Prints the data pins (inputs 1 and above) as text on a sign block when the clock pin (input 0) is set to high.
-The sign should be placed on the output block, 1 block after the last body block of the circuit.
-This means you can also place it as a wall-sign on the opposite end of the circuit to the circuit sign.
+Any wall sign, attached to an interface block will be updated.

 The first sign argument sets the way the data is printed to the sign.
 * num - prints input bits as unsigned integer.